-Any single item, event, or service that exceeds an annual budget of \$1,500 must submit a Request for Extraordinary Family Support Services Funding form to the Regional Office for prior approval.
+Any single item, event, or service that exceeds an annual budget of \$1,500 must submit a Request for Extraordinary Family Support Services Funding form to the Field Office for prior approval.
 The following is the criteria for completing the Request for Extraordinary Family Support Services Funding form:

-- 1. All other resources have been exhausted (i.e. DHS, Churches, HPRP, etc.) and documented; - 2.
+- 1. All other resources have been exhausted (i.e. DHS, Churches, HPRP, etc.) and documented: - 2.
 The request must exceed \$1,500 (ANY amount under \$1,500 is at the discretion of the Provider Agency); - 3.
 The request must be for a single item/event/service; - 4.
 There must be documentation to support the request (a copy of supporting documentation must be sent with form); - 5.
-The request must fall within the authorized good and list identified in policy (DBHDD 02-401); and - 6.
+The request must fall within the authorized good and list identified in DBHDD Policy Family Supports for Developmental Disabilities Services, 02-401; and - 6.
 The request must be for an item/event/service that would benefit the individual/family that they would not otherwise have access to AND strive to sustain and enhance the quality of family/home life so the individual with ID/DD/Autism Spectrum Disorder can remain within the family/home, and the family can remain as a family unit AND the item/event/service helps the individual/family integrate into the community.